 Another way to ensure travel and expense policy compliance is to confirm with your employees that they understand every aspect of it.
 Give your staff time to read through the document carefully, then ask for feedback regarding what makes sense and what doesn’t, as well as any other queries they may have.
 This is a great way to get on top of travel and expense policy confusion before it wreaks havoc.

 3. Communication is key

 Simply emailing the policy to your staff isn’t enough.
-Instead, make it an official conversation, whether at a company event, training session, workshop, team meeting, or team lunch.
+In a recent LinkedIn poll, we asked who has read their company's expense policy.
+The results were close with 44% of voters admitting that they have not read their company's expense policy and 56% of voters saying they have.
+We recommend that you make the topic an official conversation, whether at a company event, training session, workshop, team meeting, or team lunch.
 This further opens up a two-way dialogue and keeps your travel and expense policy at the forefront of their minds.

 4. Educate your employees